 In answer to the question “What is SNS?” there are several ways of looking at it:

 - SNS copies out your DNS information from a source that you provide and then makes that DNS information available to the world on fast and reliable servers.
 If you update your source, SNS will track the update within minutes.

 - SNS is an Enterprise grade slave DNS for power users that publishes your DNS data on a high-end global DNS platform.

 - SNS is a set of anycast clouds, each on a different global network provider, that make your DNS information available worldwide from its cloud-based servers.

-However you choose to look at it or think about it, DNSco’S SNS is a DNS service that lets you stop worrying about the authoritative DNS offered for your domain.
+However you choose to look at it or think about it, ISC’s SNS is a DNS service that lets you stop worrying about the authoritative DNS offered for your domain.

 SNS Feature List and Monitoring Solution

-DNSco’s SNS is a robust monitoring platform that is rich with features and functions that will help empower your online business.
+ISC’s SNS is a robust monitoring platform that is rich with features and functions.
 Among some of the features of SNS includes:

 - SNS is built using ISC’s BIND.
 Not only is it the best product, it’s our product, so we are in a very good position to keep it current as new threats and new protocols emerge.